 4.8.1 The FDE shall compare class characteristics between specimens.
-If the class characteristics of the questioned impression(s) differ from those of the submitted or prepared specimens, record differences and report accordingly.
+If the class characteristics of the questioned impression(s) differ from those of the submitted or prepared specimens, record differences and report in accordance with 4.9.2.1.